 It takes only about half an hour to walk from the city center up the Phousi through a very nice path indicated with clear directions.
 This visit is specially recommended at sunset, when you can enjoy a viewpoint from high above Luang Prabang.

-The whole area around Mount Phousi is very quiet and spiritual, with plenty of Buddha statues.
+The whole area around Mount Phousi is very quiet and spiritual.

 Stroll around the night market